eProsima/DDS-Router/.dev/README.md

 The modules contained in this repository are the following:

-* **ddsrouter_cmake** This is intend to be a generic cmake library that offer general function and macros to facilitate the written of CMake files for the rest of the packages.
-  * `cmake`: CMake files with different functions and macros
-  * `loader`: Files to load every `ddsrouter_cmake` when package is added into another CMake
-  * `modules`: CMake files to find different modules or packages
-  * `templates`: Template files that will be installed for different proposes
-  * `test_installer`: Files installed for testing

-* **ddsrouter_utils** This is intend to be a generic utils library that could in the future be a generic utils for other libraries.
-It contains:
-  * `Log`: `fastrtps` log module
-  * `Exception`: centralize exception and subclasses
-  * `Types`: generic types, as Time, ReturnCode or serialization helpers
-  * `utils`: generic methods

 * **ddsrouter_core** This is the main library that implements the operation of the DDS Router.
   The `DDSRouter` class could be instantiate and has some methods to handle the operation of a DDS Router (e.g `start`, `reload`, `stop`).